 - Pros and cons of Early Access for players

 Think of Early Access as a pre-purchase for a game that isn’t finished yet.

 The idea is that a developer makes an alpha or beta build of their game available to buy for a knock-down price.
-Unlike demos or pre-orders, these versions of the game are rough and unpolished at best, or buggy and unfinished at worst.

 For developers, it’s a chance to raise money to help with development costs, grow your community, and to canvas player feedback to help improve your game.